 Welcome to the new school year!
 For many of you, this is your first experience sending your child off to school full time!
-As the new school nurse here at Nassau, I am looking forward to a wonderful year ahead for all of us.
+As the school nurse here at Nassau, I am looking forward to a wonderful year ahead for all of us.
 Here you’ll find some important tips and information.
 If you have any questions or concerns, feel free to contact me at 845-463-6390.

 When Your Child Is Too Sick To Come To School

 Our school policy states that you must not send your child to school if he/she has:

 • Diarrhea in the past 24 hours

 • Sore throat